What is a vascular surgeon?

 Bypass surgery is typically carried out as a last resort for those with peripheral artery disease, renal vascular disease, and vertebrobasilar disease.

-Open Abdominal Aortic surgery
+Open Abdominal Aortic Surgery

 Open abdominal aortic surgery can be carried out to treat aneurysms or blockages.
 The surgeon gains access to the aorta through incisions in the abdominal.
 A fabric-based graft will then be used to either redirect blood flow around the obstruction, or to repair an aneurysm.